iCliniq logo

 • Not able to wear contact lenses.

-• Dry eyes: Dry eyes occur due to inadequate production of tears to lubricate the surface.
+• Dry Eyes: Dry eyes occur due to inadequate production of tears to lubricate the surface.
 Burning eyes are one of the most common symptoms.
 Artificial tears are found to produce good relief for dry eyes.
 Working on a computer for a long time is one of the risk factors.

 • Sunburn of the Eye: Ultraviolet rays not just damage the skin but also the eyes causing burning sensation and irritation.

 • Ocular Rosacea: Rosacea is a serious skin condition causing redness and inflammation.
 It occurs due to stress, food, and alcohol consumption.
 Ocular rosacea is the first sign of facial rosacea.
+The symptoms include,

 • Burning eyes.